cameronlanders/PasswordUtil/ReadMe.md

 `string strPassword = util.PasswordUtil.GenerateStrongPassword();`

 Note that the class is encapsulted in a namespace called "`util`".
 This is the reason the method call is prefaced in that way.
-You can change the name space to match whatever namespace your application uses, in which case you can drop the "`util.`" verbiage from the method call.
+You can change this to match whatever namespace your application uses, in which case you can drop the "`util.`" verbiage from the method call.

 ## Strong Password Definition
 The strong password returned from the above method call will be a 16-character string, which is guaranteed to be comprised of randomly-selected upper-or-lower-case alpha characters, one or more randomly-chosen nummeric digits (0-9) and one or more special characters chosen randomly from these: "*", "#", "$", "%", "!", and "?".